 - One of the more obvious ones comes from social desirability.
 Respondents think that agreeing with or responding positively will get the researcher to like them.

 - And lastly, acquiescence comes with laziness.
-Whether it’s a long interview/ questionnaire or lack of interest, respondents may choose to acquiesce just to get over with it.
+Whether it’s a long interview/ questionnaire or lack of interest, respondents may choose to acquiesce to get over it.

 Eliminating this bias requires the researcher to ask questions that ask respondents’ for their opinion instead of presenting them with dichotomous options.

 This form of bias can occur easily in market research as it is often sponsored or supported by a notable brand or organization.
 If respondents are aware of this sponsor, their feelings or beliefs about the sponsor may influence their answers.